KonduitAI/konduit-serving/dev_docs/README.md

 Note that types are fully extensible - if a user wants to add some other library - it's possible for them to add a few classes and converters so that `NDArray.create(someUserCustomType)` and `NDArray.getAs(...)` just works.

-Down the line we'll implement multi-step conversion for easy extensibility.
-That is, suppose the user wants to do `NDArray.create` for some custom type X. Instead of having to write conversion for `X -> float[]`, `X -> INDArray` etc etc they will simply write `X -> C` where `C` is some standard canonical format.
+We also implement simple multi-step conversion for easy extensibility.
+That is, suppose the user wants to do `NDArray.create` for some custom type X. Instead of having to write conversion for `X -> float[]`, `X -> INDArray` etc etc for all possible types that Konduit serving supports, they simply need to write two converters:
-We'll probably need/use this anyway for serialization and IPC.
+* For Images: format to/from PNG
+* For NDArrays: format to/from SerializedNDArray

+Then, when no direct X -> Y converter exists, we simply do X -> (PNG/SerializedNDArray) -> Y which will work with any combination of types for X and Y.

 In practice, this is implemented via instances of the following interfaces: